alexthe2/CLinkedList/README.md

 if you are copying the main.c and not including Visual Leak Detector, make sure to remove `#include "vld.h"`, if you are building in a non VisualC debugger, like gcc you can also remove the entire fragment, though it will not be evaluated by the compiler

+# License
+You can use this code for free under the MIT License.
+Would be nice if you could refernece me though ;)